oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-transform-data.md

 ![Screenshot of connection test](images/image20_transform_conn_test.png)

-Note: In this workshop we are working with only the data available in our Autonomous Database, but you can create connections to other databases, object stores and applications as well and load and transform data from those sources to your Autonomous Database.
+**Note:** In this workshop we are working with only the data available in our Autonomous Database, but you can create connections to other databases, object stores and applications as well and load and transform data from those sources to your Autonomous Database.
 Data Transforms is a complete tool for complex data integration projects.

-Note: Any database user who has DATA_TRANSFORM_USER role, can access the connection setup in this step (and any other connections or data flows created later).
-All the objects created in the Transforms are also shared with other users with this role.
-Because of this you need to be very selective on giving out this role.

 Now we are ready to prepare the data.

-## Task 1: Create data flow to load customer sales analysis table
+## Task 3: Create data flow to load customer sales analysis table

 1. Click on the **Home** button on the left side to go back to the home screen.
 You have wizards to load data from other sources (as defined